zorab47/jargon/README.md

 ## jargon

-To publish on [jargon](jargon.io), just fork this repo and check your Markdown articles into the `/articles` directory.
+To publish on [jargon](http://jargon.io), just fork this repo and check your Markdown articles into the `/articles` directory.
+We'll automatically detect your checkins and publish your content.

 ### Extended Markdown